If your law firm is looking for a partner to handle your website design and digital marketing, it’s likely that you’ve come across Scorpion.

 Since you’re reading this, perhaps you’re being actively pursued by Scorpion, and maybe you’ve even been treated to a delicious cookie basket (several times a year we are informed by our clients of this solicitude 🙂 ).

-Because of the scope of Scorpion’s reach, our potential clients frequently ask us for our thoughts on the efficacy of their service offering and our overall assessment of the company.
+Because of the scope of Scorpion’s reach, our potential clients frequently ask us for our thoughts on the efficacy of their service offerings and our overall assessment of the company.

 While it might seem strange for us to be giving free ad space to a competitor, we are content marketing evangelists, and we make it our policy to identify questions our clients ask a lot and then answer them in public right on our website.